 Texas toddler gets gun in car, shoots mother, sibling

-GRANBURY, Texas (AP) - A handgun went off in the hands of a toddler in a Texas Walmart parking lot Wednesday, wounding the child’s mother in the arm and side and young sibling in the leg, police said.
+GRANBURY, Texas (AP) - Police say a mother and her 1-year-old were shot in a Texas Walmart parking lot after her 2-year-old took a handgun and fired it accidentally.

-The shooting happened in Granbury, Texas, about 40 miles (64 kilometers) southwest of Fort Worth.

-Police said the gun discharged once when the 2-year-old took it from between a seat and the center console while in the car with a 1-year-old sibling and with their 23-year-old mother standing outside near the driver’s side door.
+Police in Granbury, southwest of Fort Worth, said the gun discharged once when the 2-year-old took it from between a seat and the center console Wednesday.
+The bullet wounded the 1-year-old in the leg and the mother in the arm and side.

-The children’s 26-year-old father was standing near the vehicle’s rear, police said.

-The mother and 1-year-old were taken to Fort Worth hospitals, but neither was wounded severely, said police Lt.
-Russell Grizzard.
+Both were taken to Fort Worth hospitals, but police said their injuries didn’t appear to be serious.

-Police are still investigating and haven’t yet determined if any charges will be filed, Grizzard said.

 Copyright 2022 The Associated Press.
 All rights reserved.